Why do households need to take control over their energy bills?

 The UK has some of the oldest and worst insulated housing stock in all of Europe.
-Because of this, millions of people across the country struggle to heat their homes during the cold winter months
+Because of this there are millions of people across the UK who cannot afford to adequately heat their homes during winter, because it is simply too expensive to do so.

-Thankfully, there are a variety of solutions available which can empower households to improve the energy performance of their property and to cut the cost of spiralling energy bills.
+Whilst there is not ‘silver bullet’ for addressing this issue, there are a variety of actions available which can empower households to improve the energy performance of their home and to cut the cost of spiralling energy bills.

 The Warm Home Discount is a credit payment of £140 given to eligible customers to make heating their home more affordable over winter.
 If you receive Pension Credit, you will automatically receive this.